FujiwaraTakuya/Fujis-Endosoma/Endosoma/Pokemon TD6 Moves.md

 - Lovely Kiss - With a scary face, the user tries to kiss a Target within Melee Range with a Standard Test; if successful, the Target falls unconscious with the Sleep condition.

-- Lucky Chant - The user chants an incantation to the sky, preventing opposing Pokemon from dealing extra damage on Moves that deal every damage for every 6 you roll on a Test for 5 turns.
+- Lucky Chant - The user chants an incantation to the sky, preventing opposing Pokemon from dealing Crit Damage for 5 turns.

 - Me First - The user cuts ahead of a Target to use the Target's intended Move with 50% greater power whilst choosing another Target for the Move if they wish; if the Target is an enemy Pokemon, the user must succeed a Disadvantage Test or fail to use the Move; if the Target is an ally, as long as the ally consents to the mimicry, the Move can be used without needing to perform a Test; this Move fails to work if the Target has a higher Initiative, or if during a Clash